 Recognize and search for patterns.

-In data mining, data matters but perspective matters more.
-There is a saying, “Garbage in, garbage out.”
-But as human beings, we tend to see what we want to see and draw conclusions based on our own biases.
+Data matters, but perspective matters more.
+Human beings tend to see what we want to see and draw conclusions based on our own biases.

-Ignorance of black swans (rare and unprecedented events that can dramatically change or determine the future outcome)
+Ignorance of black swans: Not accounting for rare and unprecedented events that can dramatically change or determine the future outcome

 Got a tip?
 Add a tweetable quote by emailing us: [email protected]